zalf-rpm/monica-documentation/docs/user_guide/Installation_and_Setup/local_installation.md

 ## 3.Updating an Existing Installation

-- If the user already has an older MONICA installation (for example under
-%USERPROFILE%\AppData\MONICA), user can simply replace the files in the existing bin folder with those from the new ZIP.
+- If the user already has an older MONICA installation **(for example under%USERPROFILE%\AppData\MONICA)**, user can simply replace the files in the existing bin folder with those from the new ZIP.

 - However, it’s generally recommended to use the ZIP-based workflow exclusively.
 This avoids version conflicts and allows each project to reference its own MONICA version explicitly.

 ---